core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-option-value title="Object-Security Value" artwork-align="center"}

-* The first byte (= the OSCORE flag byte) encodes a set of flags and the length of the Partial IV parameter.
+* The first byte of flag bits encodes the follwing set of flags and the length of the Partial IV parameter:
     - The three least significant bits encode the Partial IV length n.
 If n = 0 then the Partial IV is not present in the compressed COSE object.
 The values n = 6 and n = 7 are reserved.
     - The fourth least significant bit is the kid flag, k: it is set to 1 if the kid is present in the compressed COSE object.
     - The fifth least significant bit is the kid context flag, h: it is set to 1 if the compressed COSE object contains a kid context (see {{context-hint}}).
     - The sixth to eighth least significant bits are reserved for future use.
 These bits SHALL be set to zero when not in use.
+According to this specification, if any of these bits are set to 1 the message is considered to be malformed and decompression fails as specified in item 3 of {{ver-req}}.

 * The following n bytes encode the value of the Partial IV, if the Partial IV is present (n > 0).